Our Cybersecurity Programme

 Develop

-Foster a culture of cybersecurity and data protection awareness by engaging our employees through e-learning and the Cyber Smart Programme, a multi-year initiative integrated with the Group-wide Future Smart Programme.
-The Cyber Smart Programme aims to evaluate and enhance employees’ knowledge, skills and behaviours in managing risks associated with cybersecurity, data protection and social engineering.
+Promote a strong culture of cybersecurity and data protection awareness by engaging our employees through e-learning initiatives and the Cyber Smart Programme, a multi-year initiative.
+It aims to evaluate and strengthen employees’ knowledge, skills and behaviours in effectively managing risks related to cybersecurity, data protection, emerging risks and social engineering.

-Our approach is underpinned by a robust risk management framework, supported by policies and standards that integrate essential regulatory requirements and align with international industry guidelines.
-These cover critical areas such as risk management practices, information security, personal data protection and cyber resilience.
-To ensure their continued relevance and effectiveness, these policies and standards are reviewed regularly and approved by senior risk committees, including the Group Information Security and Digital Risk Management Committee and the Board Risk Management Committee.
+We have established policies and standards to support our risk management framework by integrating regulatory requirements and aligning with global industry guidelines.
+These policies address key areas such as risk management, information security, personal data protection and cyber resilience.
+To ensure effectiveness and relevance, the framework, policies and standards undergo regular review and are approved by senior risk committees, including the Group Information Security and Digital Risk Management Committee and the Board Risk Management Committee.

 Information Security and Digital Risk Policy

-This Policy establishes the control expectations regarding organisational responsibilities and specific information security and digital risk domains, including technology and cyber risks.
+This Policy establishes the control expectations for organisational responsibilities and specific domains of information security and digital risk domains, including technology and cyber risks.
 It aims to manage risks arising from internal and external threats to the Group’s information assets and personnel.
 These control expectations aim to ensure the confidentiality, integrity and availability of the Group’s information assets.

 Acceptable Use Sub-Policy